 - Would you prefer a program that plans excursions and field trips for you, or do you prefer to travel independently?

-- To what extent do you wish to immerse yourself in the local culture; i.e., participate in local events and projects, do volunteer work, join student organizations, and other activities that will bring you in contact with the locals?
+- To what extent do you wish to immerse yourself in the local culture through participation in local events and projects, volunteer work, joining student organizations, or engaging in other activities that will bring you in contact with locals?

-- Do you seek a program in which there is an on-site office and staff dedicated to assisting students or one in which you work directly through the offices provided by the host institution?
+- Do you seek a program in which there is an on-site office and staff dedicated to assisting students or one in which you work directly through offices at the host institution?

 Were you unable to find a KU program that fits with your goals?
-Not to worry!
+Don't worry!
 There are hundreds of study abroad programs that are run by other U.S. universities or study abroad program providers.
 As a KU student your options are endless!
-KU students unable to find a KU program that meets their needs may participate in a Student-Initiated Program.
-To search for Student Initiated Programs, visit the OSA Info Center in 105 Lippincott Hall or review the list of our Student Initiated Program options.
+Visit our Drop-In Advising Center to learn more about these program opportunities and the process of applying to non-KU programs.